What does a Water Operator do?

 Responsibilities:

-- Conduct routine and emergency maintenance on water treatment and distribution equipment.
+- Conduct routine inspections and maintenance of water treatment facilities and distribution systems.

-- Collect and analyze water samples to ensure compliance with regulatory standards.
+- Perform routine testing and analysis of water samples to ensure water quality meets regulatory standards.

 Qualifications

-- High school diploma or equivalent required; additional education in water treatment or a related field preferred.
+- High school diploma or equivalent required; technical training or degree in water treatment or a related field is preferred.

-- Knowledge of water treatment processes, equipment, and regulatory requirements.
+- Knowledge of water treatment processes, equipment operation, and maintenance.

-- Ability to read and interpret technical manuals, operating instructions, and safety regulations.
+- Ability to read and interpret technical manuals, blueprints, and operating instructions.

 Is becoming a Water Operator a good career path?